 Work

-Looking outwards to broader audiences, Rae’s awareness raising projects aim to embolden people to make positive changes in their lives and relationships.
-They encourage people to question and shift their attitudes towards others, and to make a difference, whoever they are, however they can.
+Rae’s creative awareness raising projects aim to embolden people to make positive changes in their lives and relationships.

-Rae is committed to the development of artists, providing opportunities, training and support to progress and expand creative practice, and work confidently in new ways.
+Rae is committed to the development of artists, supporting them to progress and expand creative practice, and work confidently in new ways.

 “By being given time to explore new experiences, women feel that they are important and contributing to something.
 Validation and recovery from subjected abuse can come through many platforms, creativity and art allow women to express themselves freely without having to verbally disclose."